Module 2 of 10

 Think of something you're actually working on right now.
 Not a test question, not "tell me a joke" — something real.
 Maybe you're writing an email you've been putting off.
 Maybe you're trying to understand a concept for work.
 Maybe you need to summarise a long document.

 Same task.
 But the second message gives Claude everything it needs to actually help.
-One message, one good response.
 No back-and-forth, no "can you make it more casual?" three messages later.

 This is the mental model from Module 1 in action.
 Brief your colleague.
 Be specific about what "good" looks like.